ismlkrkmz/spectrum-engine/README.md

 An implementation of "General Purpose Multisensorial Supervised (& Reinforcement) Learning Algorithm with Time Series Memory Recording & Neural Memory Networking"

+> SpectrumEngine's purpose is getting continuous data inputs from different types of sensors as
+> events, depending on the predefined threshold values and creating a complex time based relations
+> between these events in memory and we call that Neural Memory Networking.
+Lastly creating outputs
+> triggered by stimuli that coming from only one perception type.

 Supported types of perception:

 	-  Vision